CollabLab/CollabLab-Flask-basic/README.md

 # CollabLab-Flask-basic
 Meant to be a set of base code for CollabLab research assistants to use for developing web apps.
 Please fork this app and update as needed.
-If you don't know how to update something from the original repository, [this is a great blog on how to set that up](http://bradlyfeeley.com/2008/09/03/update-a-github-fork-from-the-original-repo/) so that you can update your project with any new developments from us.
+If you don't know how to update something from the original repository, follow [these instructions to add an "upstream" link to this repository](https://help.github.com/articles/syncing-a-fork/) and [these instructions to fetch from this repository](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 You will need to have the following installed in order to use this:
 * Python